-Group 5 students participate in a swimming programme provided by Amsterdam City Council.
-The aim is for every child to obtain at least their nationally recognized A-diploma.
+Group 5 students participate in a swimming programme provided by the Amsterdam City Council.
+The swimming programme supports all levels of swimming with the goal that children attain their Diploma A at the minimum.
 Parents are firstly responsible to ensure their children are given the opportunity and support needed to obtain their A-diploma.
-This swimming programme is provided to help facilitate the success of this mission.
+The swimming programme is provided to help support the success of this goal.
+Swimming lessons take place weekly for 6 months and are a mandatory part of the curriculum.